The system rids the water of almost all known contaminants. It improves the appearance of the water: making it look genuinely good to drink.

 - Gravity-fed filtration.
 This means that there is no pumping mechanism to be set up.
 It also means that the whole device is simple and less prone to malfunctions.
 Very few things can go wrong in a gravity-fed filtration system, once you install it.
 Being gravity-fed of course also means that it spares you from power bills.

 - Easy to find support.
-This too is a function of the Big Berkey being one of the popular brands in water filtration niche.
+This too is a function of the Big Berkey is one of the popular brands in the water filtration niche.
 It means that finding people who know how to install/repair Big Berkeys is relatively easy.
 That is because such machines are all over, and many technicians have experience handling them.
-Moreover, there are lots of online resources on installation, use and maintenance of Big Berkey water filters.
-There seems to be a thriving community of Big Berkey water filter users out there.
+Moreover, there are lots of online resources on the installation, use, and maintenance of Big Berkey water filters.
+There seem to be a thriving community of Big Berkey water filter users out there.
 Whichever question you may be having about the Big Berkey water filter, you just search.
 Chances are that someone has already answered it online.
 This is important because there are other ‘rarer’ water filters for which almost no information is available online.

 - It is relatively costly.
 Compared to certain other filtration systems in the market, the Big Berkey is relatively expensive.
 For someone whose budget allows them to pay more for a quality product, this may not be an issue.
 But for someone whose budget is very small, this can be a real challenge.
 All in all, the Big Berkey is certainly not the cheapest water filtration system.

 - It takes quite a bit of space.
 The Big Berkey is one of those filtration systems that come with canisters.
-In this case, the canister has 2.25 gallon capacity.
+In this case, the canister has a 2.25-gallon capacity.
 That takes some space.
 You can’t even start comparing it with the tank-less water filtration systems.
 Some of the latter can even fit under the sink!

 - It can only filter little water at a time.
 In other words, the Big Berkey may not be ideal for use in big restaurants.
 Or in big office complexes where gallons upon gallons of filtered water are needed.
 It is certainly not for industrial use.
 It is most suitable for family use – and even then, ideally for small families with 2-4 members.

-- Can be tricky to tell when filter loses power.
+- Can be tricky to tell when the filter loses power.
 Some other water filtration systems come with filter power monitoring screens.
-Through those you see color changes when the filters lose power.
+Through those, you see color changes when the filters lose power.
 With the Big Berkey though, the mechanism for telling when the filter exhausts power is somewhat ambiguous.